Skip to main content

 • The likelihood that a defendant will be able to be rehabilitated through various programs

-Of course, all of these factors could be seen as either "mitigating" factors (ones that lessen a criminal punishment) or "aggravating" factors (ones that increase a criminal punishment) depending on the factual details and the viewpoint of the judge.
+Of course, all of these factors could be seen as either mitigating or aggravating factors.
+Mitigating factors are those that lessen a criminal punishment.
+Conversely, aggravating factors are ones that increase criminal punishment depending on the factual details and the viewpoint of the judge.

 More Questions About Sentencing Laws?
 Contact an Attorney

-If you or a loved one is facing criminal charges or have questions about sentencing, you should contact a local criminal defense lawyer who can explain the laws as well as your rights.
-A good lawyer can also help you to build a strong defense as early as possible when you are facing charges.
+If you or a loved one is facing criminal charges or have questions about appropriate sentences, you're not alone.
+You should obtain legal advice from a local criminal defense lawyer who can explain the law.
+A good lawyer can also help you to build a strong defense as early as possible when you are facing charges like felony offenses.
+Even if you lose your case, they can help you seek remedies from an appellate court.

 Was this helpful?